K1rakishou/KurobaExLite/README.md

 - Drawer.
 - Snackbars (toasts show up as snackbars too).
 - LazyColumn with scrollbar and fast scroller (drag the scrollbar thumb to scroll).
-- Two layout types: normal and split.
-Can be locked into either of them or set to be applied automatically (when using tablet or when switching to album orientation).
+- Two main layout types: normal (for phones) and split (mostly for tablets).
+Can be locked into either of them or set to be determined automatically (when using tablet or when switching to album orientation on phones).
 - A lot of custom gesture handling (swipe bottom left corner to right to pull the drawer on any pager screen, pull left when on the 0th screen to pull the drawer).

-If you are interested in advanced compose stuff then you may find it interesting.
+If you are interested in advanced compose then you may find it interesting.

 One of the main goals of the app is to make catalog/thread loading as fast as possible by utilizing asynchronous post parsing.
 In KurobaEx all posts are fully parsed before being displayed (reply chains/filters/etc are processed before the posts are displayed as well) which makes catalog/thread loading very slow.
 In KurobaExLite, however, we only initially parse a very small window of posts (16-32) and the rest is parsed asynchronously while you navigate the catalog/thread.
 This makes catalog/thread loading instantaneous (Threads with ~1k posts are displayed in less than a second).